delvtech/agent0/CONTRIBUTING.md

 _now, we have completed our feature, so we create a PR to merge the branch into main_

 Once the PR is approved, we perform a final rebase, if necessary, and then a _squash merge_.
 This means each PR results in a single commit to `main`.

-If two people are working in a branch then you should `git pull --rebase origin feature-branch` _before_ `git push origin feature-branch`.
-We also recommend that you start each working session with a `pull` and end it with a `push`, so that your colleagues can work asynchronously while you are not.
+Please provide a brief description of the PR in the summary, as opposed to a list of commit strings.

 # Contributing a new bot policy